Captluke2328/Machine-Learning-Model-Training/README.md

 # Machine-Learning-Model-Training

 # This is Yolov3 training kit.
 I have train my own model based on darknet method using yolov3-tiny and yolov3 only.
 This model is based on my Hand Gesture dataset.
+# Refer to https://drive.google.com/drive/u/0/folders/1_u7sYmGGpUc6mRXlxHYOc2filP8GSvay for Complete Kit
 Train model step:
 a.
 Login into google colab and mount jupyterlab it into google drive
 b.
 In google drive create following folder: